dmxt/weather-express-api/readme.md

 * If your city or state have a space, replace the space with `%20`

 ## Conclusion
-If you have any question, shoot me a message on issues and I'll get back to you as soon as possible. :-)
+If you have any question, shoot me a message on issues and I'll my best to get back to you as soon as possible. :-)